-where $t \geq 0$ is measured in hours.
+where $t \ge 0$ is measured in hours.
 Use Maple to calculate the distance the ship travels in the first 12 hours of its journey.
 How far does the ship travel in the next 12 hours?
-Explain how you obtained your answers.
+State the integrals you evaluated to obtained your answers.